ChenyxEugene/DecoderLLMs-CodeSearch/README.md

 # Are Decoder-Only Large Language Models the Silver Bullet for Code Search?

-This repository contains the code and datasets for the paper "Are Decoder-Only Large Language Models the Silver Bullet for Code Search?"
+This repository contains the code and datasets for the paper ["Are Decoder-Only Large Language Models the Silver Bullet for Code Search?"](https://arxiv.org/abs/2410.22240).
 Our work is divided into three main parts: zero-shot tests with decoder-only LLMs, fine-tuning tests with decoder-only LLMs, and improvement analysis.
 This repository provides the necessary code and data to reproduce our results.

 Each section has its own dedicated directory containing all relevant scripts.
 Below, we provide an overview and demonstration example for each section.

+## 🤗 Published Models
+For reproducibility, for the decoder-only large models evaluated in the paper, we have made public the corresponding Huggingface links.
+These links can be viewed specifically in the [HuggingFace Models list](https://github.com/ChenyxEugene/decoder-only-code-search/tree/main/HuggingFace_Models_list.md) and [HuggingFace collection of Are Decoder-Only LLMs the Silver Bullet](https://huggingface.co/collections/SYSUSELab/are-decoder-only-llms-the-silver-bullet).

 ## Experimental Environment